polar-bear-app/polar-bear-app.github.io/docs/user/2-creating-a-non-root-user.md

 Save and exit.

-## [Important] Tell Polar Bear
+## [Important] Tell Local Desktop

-You must tell Polar Bear who to log in as, or it will log in as root.
+You must tell Local Desktop who to log in as, or it will log in as root.
 To (create and) edit the config file:

 ```
 nano /etc/polar-bear/polar-bear.toml